Best Waterproof Hiking Pants

 Similar to Arc'teryx's AR pants, but with a lower price tag, we have Arc’teryx’s Beta SL Pants.
 These pants are still not as budget-friendly as some of the other options on our list here, but they cost less than the AR pants and still offer a lot of benefits and features at a lower price.Read more

-Arc’teryx’s Beta SL Pants are made to be very lightweight and are made of a 100% cotton waterproof material, making them versatile for hiking and other outdoor activities.
+Arc’teryx’s Beta SL Pants are made to be very lightweight and are made of a 100% cotton waterproof material, making them one of the best rain pants for hiking and other outdoor activities.
 Plus, they come designed with Gore-Tex fabric, helping add weather protection features and durability.
 Arc’teryx’s Beta SL Pants comes with a reinforced lower leg and tricot technology, or a lightweight liner added to the inside of the pants to boost the comfortable feel of the material against your skin.

 The weight of these pants is about average for a lightweight pant, at 9.2-ounces.